 Hello.
 The other day, as Donald Trump’s hush-money-bribing, election-tampering, money-laundering, and general scumbaggery trial was about to begin, Tom the Butcher asked me a question that initially sounded stupid and naive.
-He asked if anyone had so far written a definitive story about how bizarre it is that half the country is planning to vote for one of the biggest assholes who ever strode the Earth.

 I just read that the New York Stock Exchange has instituted a proceeding to change the stock symbol for Trump Media & Technology Group from DJT to DJzzzzzzzzzzz.